In Trump's telling, Biden suddenly goes from 'Sleepy Joe' to destroyer of 'American way of life'…

 “Biden will impose a socialist takeover of health care,” the talking points document reads.
 “He will massively cut Medicare and Social Security.”
 (Biden, who has fought against Medicare-for-all, supports adding a public Medicare option for those without private health insurance and increasing funding for Social Security.)

-Miller himself pushed the harsher line in an appearance Wednesday on Lou Dobbs’ Fox Business show, where he spoke about the Central Ameircan gang MS-13 and charged that Biden and former President Barack Obama “unleashed these killers into our communities” and “never apologized.”
+Miller himself pushed the harsher line in an appearance Wednesday on Lou Dobbs’s Fox Business show, where he spoke about the Central Ameircan gang MS-13 and charged that Biden and former president Barack Obama “unleashed these killers into our communities” and “never apologized.”
 The Obama administration prioritized deportation of undocumented criminals and gang members.

 Miller framed the election in nearly apocalyptic terms.
 “That’s the choice everyone faces: Public safety under this president or lawless mayhem under the radical left,” he said.